jamulussoftware/jamulus/docs/TRANSLATING.md

   upstream        https://github.com/jamulussoftware/jamulus.git (push)
   ```

-### Github Desktop
+### GitHub Desktop

-[Github Desktop](https://docs.github.com/en/desktop) is available for macOS 10.10 or later, and Windows 7 64-bit or later.
+[GitHub Desktop](https://docs.github.com/en/desktop) is available for macOS 10.10 or later, and Windows 7 64-bit or later.
 It is not available for 32-bit Windows.

-To install Github Desktop, visit the [download page](https://desktop.github.com) and follow the link for the appropriate Operating System.
+To install GitHub Desktop, visit the [download page](https://desktop.github.com) and follow the link for the appropriate Operating System.

 When downloading for Mac, the instructions suggest opening `GitHubDesktop.zip`, but in fact, what was downloaded was `GitHubDesktop.app`.
 This should just be moved from `Downloads` to `Applications`.

-Run Github Desktop, and do the following steps:
+Run GitHub Desktop, and do the following steps:

-- On the Welcome Screen, click on **Sign in to GitHub.com**
+- On the Welcome Screen, click on **Sign in to github.com**
 - Sign in by following the instructions.
-These may vary depending on whether you have logged into Github via a web browser already.
+These may vary depending on whether you have logged into GitHub via a web browser already.
 If necessary, click on **Authorize Desktop**.
-- Confirm access by entering your Github password.
+- Confirm access by entering your GitHub password.
-- for Mac, if the browser requests to open "Github Desktop.app", click **Allow**.
+- for Mac, if the browser requests to open "GitHub Desktop.app", click **Allow**.
 - In Configure Git, enter your name and email address.
 These will be used to identify commits you make to Git.
 Click **Continue**.
 - Agree or decline to submit periodic usage stats, and click **Finish**.
 - Either: